httpoxy/httpoxy-org/index.md

 ## Thanks and Further Coverage
 {: .section}

 Over the past two weeks, the Vend security team worked to disclose the issue responsibly to as many affected parties as we could.
 We'd like to thank the members of:

-* The Red Hat Security Response Team, who provided extremely helpful advice and access to their experience disclosing widespread vulnerabilities - if you're sitting on a Big One, they're a great resource to reach out to
+* The Red Hat Product Security team, who provided extremely useful advice and access to their experience disclosing widespread vulnerabilities - if you're sitting on a big or complicated disclosure, they're a great resource to reach out to for help.
-* The language and implementation teams, who kept to the disclosure timeline and provided lively discussion
+* The language and implementation teams, who kept to disclosure norms and provided lively discussion.

-There's an [extra](extra.html) page with some meta-discussion on the whole named disclosure thing.
+There's an [extra](extra.html) page with some meta-discussion on the whole named disclosure thing and contact details.
 The content on this page is licensed as [CC0](http://creativecommons.org/publicdomain/zero/1.0/) (TL;DR: use what you like, no permission/attribution necessary).

 I've put together some more opinionated notes on httpoxy on my Medium account: TODO.